 Want to add real oomph to a smaller kitchen?
 Our answer is: bold, all-over colour.
 A great paint colour will really bring out the quality of your cabinets – and bring to life other details, such as lighting and handles.

-The Peckham Rye kitchen by deVol makes a truly stunning case for going bold with colour.
+This deVol kitchen makes a truly stunning case for going bold with colour.
 We love the way the same colour and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.

 Pastel shades are universally flattering for kitchens, and they are a great middle ground between white and bolder colours.
 Painting your traditional kitchen cabinets in a pastel shade allows you to personalise your kitchen while keeping the design understated.

 Find out how to paint kitchen cabinets in our guide.

 20. Go for a dark colour scheme for a statement design